-Let’s delve deeper to uproot some of the key human resource risks for a workplace.
+Let’s delve deeper to uproot some of the key HR risks for a workplace.
 Here are few where HR plays a pivotal role in mitigating and safeguarding any collateral damage to the business.

 1. Dearth of Critical Skills